Study Law Abroad (2026): LL.M, PhD, Scholarships & Global Legal Career Guide

 A foreign LL.M degree is academically recognised in India.
 However, it does not independently grant the right to practise law in Indian courts.
 Legal practice in India requires a recognised LL.B degree and compliance with Bar Council of India (BCI) enrolment and regulatory requirements.

-4.How much does it cost to study law abroad for Indian students?
+4.How much does it cost to study law abroad?

 5. Can Indian lawyers practise internationally after studying law abroad?